GandhiNN/gandhinn.github.io/_posts/2025-07-16-docker-pull-and-self-signed-certificate.md

 # Configure Insecure Docker Image Registries

-The solution is to add registry domain in Docker's `insecure-registries`.
+My solution for the above is to add registry domain in Docker's `insecure-registries`.

 Edit or create the file `/etc/docker/daemon.json` and add the following: